Why Married Women Don’t Enjoy Sex

 Side note: To help you understand these 10 reasons I need to define for you the 2 types of sexual arousal.
 The first is subjective arousal.
 This is the awareness or feeling of being horny / sexually aroused.
-The second is physical arousal this refers to the physiological changes that happen in the body as it becomes sexual aroused (dilation of the pupils, increased heart rate, blood filling the genitals, increased body temperature, perspiration, increased genital sensitivity).
+The second is physical arousal this refers to the physiological changes that happen in the body as it becomes sexually aroused (dilation of the pupils, increased heart rate, blood filling the genitals, increased body temperature, perspiration, increased genital sensitivity).
 It is possible to have one kind of arousal without the other, and each can lead to the other.

 1. Fatigue – Low Sexual Desire

 Men and women are different.
-One of the differences is in the way fatigue effects sexual arousal in women.
+One of the differences is in the way fatigue affects sexual arousal in women.
 Both men and women’s physical arousal is affected by fatigue, but women’s bodies are affected to a much greater degree.
 If a woman is exhausted physically, her body won’t respond with physical arousal, which means she won’t want or enjoy connecting sexually.
 If you don’t enjoy connecting sexually – you won’t want to connect sexually.

 2. Hormone Cycle – Low Sexual Desire